ImageMagick v6 Examples --

 [IM Output]

-This operator is not strictly part of the 12 'Duff-Porter' compose methods, (which is why it was not on the chart above), but it is very important nevertheless.
+This operator is not one of the 12 'Duff-Porter' compose methods which is why it was not on the chart above.
+It is very important nevertheless.
 It works exactly like the "Src" compose method, but it does not touch the background image outside the overlaid area.
 That is, it limits its copying abilities to just the area overlaid and nothing else.

-This allows you to crop out a small section of a large image, work on the smaller image for speed, then 'copy' the results back onto the larger image without touching the other areas of that image.
-This in turn allows you to optimize image processing of very very large images.
+This allows you to crop a small section of a larger image, work on the smaller image for speed, then 'copy' the results back onto the larger image without touching the other areas of that image.
+This in turn allows you to optimize image processing of very large images.

 Here is the same example I used above, but using 'Copy' instead of 'Src', showing how IM will not waste time clearing out the rest of the background as demanded by the 'Duff-Porter' algorithm.